-- 2. Go back and make sure that each Cable goes up its Post between the Slack Safety Sheave and the Gusset Sheave. - 3.
-Go back and check each Cable carefully to make sure each one is seated in the middle of each Sheave (Cable Sheave and Gusset Sheave) that it passes through. - If you find one that is not seated correctly, adjust it until it is. - 4.
-Check all four Cable Lock Pins (at the bottom of each Crosstube Gusset) to make sure they are securely in place with the Cables above them. - 5.
+- 2. Go back and verify that each Cable goes up its Post between the Slack Safety Sheave and the Gusset Sheave. - 3.
+Go back and verify each Cable carefully to make sure each one is seated in the middle of each Sheave (Cable Sheave and Gusset Sheave) that it passes through.

+If you find one that is not seated correctly, adjust it until it is.

+- 4. Check all four Cable Lock Pins (at the bottom of each Cross Tube Gusset) to ensure they are securely in place with the Cables above them. - 5.
 Cable routing is now complete.

-Installing the Power Unit and Other Components
+Installing the Power Unit

-This section describes how to install, but not make connections to, your Lift's Power Unit.
-An Electrician is not needed to install the Power Unit; one is required to connect the Power Unit to its power source.
+This section describes how to install, but not make the connections to, the Power Unit for your Lift.
+An electrician is not needed to install the Power Unit; one is required to connect the Power Unit to its power source.